ipfs-inactive/package-managers/README.md

 📞 Zoom: https://protocol.zoom.us/j/5011724290

+ :orange_book: Notes and recordings from previous sessions [can be found here](issues/1)

 ## Why are package managers important to the future of IPFS?

 - IPFS is *very close* to becoming a great tool to solve real problems for package manager users, package publishers, and package manager maintainers!
 Plus, closing those gaps will make IPFS better for everyone while giving the IPFS community a yardstick for how to measure our success in the future.